waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Open Questions & Assumptions to Test
 - **EXP.
 All Mechanics:** The EXP distribution seems inconsistent.
 It might not be a true 'All'. **Hypothesis:** Only the active Pokémon and the Pokémon that started the battle get EXP. **Test:** Need to observe a battle from start to finish and check the EXP of all six party members.
 - **Route 11 East Blockage:** I assume a Snorlax blocks the path east, but I haven't confirmed this visually.
 I need to explore eastward to identify the actual obstacle.

-- The girl in the Route 6 Underground Path gatehouse mentioned people lose things in the tunnel.
+- **Underground Path Item:** The girl in the Route 6 gatehouse mentioned people lose things in the tunnel.
 This could be a hint for a hidden item.

-- **Trainer Battle Initiation:** Some trainers (e.g., Cool Trainer F on Route 6) do not automatically initiate a battle when you enter their line of sight.
-Manual interaction by facing them and pressing 'A' is required.

-- **Navigation Obstacle:** Defeated trainers act as impassable objects and must be navigated around.
+I need to re-explore the Underground Path N-S map (ID 119) and check for hidden items.